 Access Controls.
 The System shall use role based access controls for all user authentications, enforcing the principle of least privilege.

 Transmission Encryption.
 Confidential, sensitive or personal information shall be encrypted in accordance with SAM 5350.1 and SIMM 5305-A. All data transmissions shall be encrypted end-to-end using the OSI approved solution, when transmitting PSCI.
+See CHHS Security Policy – Data Encryption.
 Contact the Procurement Official listed on the first page of this RFO to obtain a copy of the CHHS Security Policy – Data Encryption.

 Host Based Intrusion Detection.
 All systems that are accessible via the Internet or store PSCI shall actively use a comprehensive third-party real-time host based intrusion detection and prevention solution.